neuecc/UniRx/README.md

 If you needs `[Multiline]` or `[Range]` attach to ReactiveProperty, you can use `MultilineReactivePropertyAttribute` and `RangeReactivePropertyAttribute` instead of `Multiline` and `Range`.

-The provided derived InpsectableReactiveProperties are displayed in the inspector naturally and notify when their value is changed even when it is changed in the inspector.
+The provided derived InspectableReactiveProperties are displayed in the inspector naturally and notify when their value is changed even when it is changed in the inspector.

 ![](StoreDocument/RxPropInspector.png)